Alexander Sørloth: International career

 Sørloth debuted for the Norwegian senior squad against Portugal on 29 May 2016.
 He scored his first goal against Iceland the same year on 1 June.

+Sørloth started all matches in the 2026 World Cup qualifiers, where he scored five goals and provided two assists.
+On 21 May 2026, Sørloth was included in the 26-man squad selected by Norway national team manager Ståle Solbakken for the 2026 FIFA World Cup.
+In the 2–1 quarter-final loss against England on 11 July, Sørloth explained his decision not to pass to Erling Haaland in a key chance to extend Norway's lead, stating that he chose to shoot after believing the passing lane was blocked.
+He later faced criticism and death threats on social media.

 Personal life

-Sørloth is the son of former Rosenborg player and Norwegian international Gøran Sørloth.

-On 31 May 2021, an Instagram post of his surpassed 3.5 million comments, making it the most commented post on Instagram by an athlete.
+On 31 May 2021, an Instagram post of Sorloth's surpassed 3.5 million comments, making it the most commented post on Instagram by an athlete.
 It was mainly fans of the Turkish football club Trabzonspor, asking the player to return to his former loan club.